alexvoronov/geonetworking/README.md

 ### Status

 Sending CAM via Single Hop Broadcast and DENM via GeoBroadcast is supported.
 Forwarding of GeoBroadcast packets is on the wishlist.
-There are currently no plans for GeoUnicast or Security (for Security, try [fitsec](https://www.assembla.com/code/fitsec/subversion/nodes)).
+There are currently no plans for GeoUnicast or Security (for Security, try [FITSec](https://github.com/fillabs/FITSec)).

-Basic functionality was tested at an ETSI Plugtest in March 2015, and many things already worked.
-However, this is not a production-ready code.
-Even API is expected to change when usage patterns emerge, feedback is welcome!
+Basic functionality was tested at an ETSI Plugtest in March 2015 and at Grand Cooperative Driving Challenge in May 2016.

 One way to improve the quality is to set up an automated conformance testing using open-source TTCN-3 [Eclipse Titan](https://projects.eclipse.org/projects/tools.titan) and [ETSI ITS library](http://www.ttcn-3.org/index.php/development/devlibraries/devlib-libits).